keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 published: true
 dek: America is spending more on R&D than ever.
 The paradox is that expenditure measures motion, while the capacity to pursue an uncertain question across a generation is accumulated—and perishable—state.
 date: 2026-07-23
-updated: 2026-07-23
+updated: 2026-07-24
 version: "0.1"
 version_sequence: 1
 revision_summary: Private working draft; not a public version
 reading_time: 26
 central_claim: A research system thinks long only when it preserves teams, tools, memory, independent error correction, and a path to use across the gaps between projects.
 U.S. R&D accounts measure annual activity but do not establish that this institutional state is being replenished.
 claim_status: Provisional; the expenditure facts are established, while the system-level capability claim remains a testable interpretation
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-01-trillion-dollar-system.webp
-hero_alt: A conceptual thread of accumulated knowledge passes from an older electronics laboratory through a fragmented project landscape toward a future human-and-AI research institution.
+hero_alt: A vast funding ledger fragments into isolated project laboratories while a luminous research thread connects the telephone, punched tape, circuitry, physics diagrams, and a future human-and-AI laboratory.
 hero_caption: Conceptual illustration.
 It does not depict a specific laboratory, transaction, or historical event.
 source_ids:
   - ncses-rd-2026
   - ibm-hrl-2026
   - xerox-parc-sri
+  - sri-confidencial-announcement-2022
   - nokia-bell-history
   - arora-corporate-science
   - bloom-idea-productivity